Skip to content

 Next, go left in the direction of the Teppes blue piste.
 There is a short schuss/walk at the top to get over a flat until the run slowly starts to drop away.
 Hug the right side of the piste until you reach a T junction – then turn right onto the Marmottes red.
 This run isn’t particularly steep – though less experienced riders may want to sideslip in places.
 This short run lessens in gradient as it approaches the base of the Inversens chair.

-The Marmottes red piste in the direction of Roche de Mio
+The Marmottes red piste

 Inversens chair to Roche de Mio sector